 SEO results cannot be guaranteed.
 Even Google warns against those agencies who guarantee #1 Ranking in search result pages.
 In fact, results cannot be guaranteed in any marketing activities, one can only give you an estimate.
 Thus while hiring an SEO Company, be careful with anyone who guarantees the results.

 32. Does content length matters in SEO?

-Yes, content length does matters in SEO.
-It is found in (many) online research that a post that has 2000-3000 words (or even longer) ranks well in SERPs.
-Though content quality matters more than the content length, so while writing the page or post content aim for a minimum of 1000 words.
+Yes, content length does matter in SEO.
+It is found in (many) online researches that a post that has 2000-3000 words (or even longer) ranks well in SERPs.
+Though content quality matters more than the content length, so while writing the page or post content, we recommend you aim for a minimum of 1000 words.

 33. What is an SEO strategy?

 SEO strategy involves planning for SEO to drive traffic to your website.
 Having the right SEO strategy not only helps you implement your SEO properly but it also helps you in getting the result faster.
 SEO Strategy majorly involves keyword research and analysis, competitor analysis, content planning, On-Page SEO, and Off-page SEO, etc.

 Google Search Metrics helps you in keyword research and analysis.
 Some of the important metrics that are really helpful in SEO are – search volume, competition, keyword difficulty, average CPC, and keyword trend.

 SERP stands for “Search Engine Result Page” or SERPs in Plural.
 When you search for a query, Google displays the results in pages, each page consists of 10 organic search results.
 These pages are called SERPs (Search Engine Result Pages).

 Local SEO is the process of optimizing a website or a web page for any specific location.
 This is best suited for the companies that provide their services in that location only, for example – Restaurants, Hotels, Training Centers, etc.